umass-cs677-archives/lab-2-chung-and-russell/test/README.md

 This can be done with the shellscript in ../src/server_startup.sh as described in its README.

+Once the 3 servers are setup, run the following script to automatically run all the tests described in our test doc:

+    ./run_tests.sh

 run_tests.sh will run each of the following 4 tests, and save their outputs to test_outputs:

 1. TestClientFunctions.sh: executes all 3 frontend operations from a single client with various scenarios, verify test by inspecting output.